xISSAx/Alpha-Co-Vision/README.md

         `python main.py`

     2. Press ‘q’ on the ‘Camera Window’ to quit.
+ 3. Have fun!
+Make sure to do some activity for the camera for maximum fun!
+Show your surroundings, more objects, people, or pets!
+Also, overtime it increases its understanding of your surroundings and would keep generating better & better outputs.

 - Optional Tweaks:
     - Tweak LLMS outputs: `def process_frame(frame):` `current_time - last_generation_time >= 3` for more or less LLM generations.
 Optimal ‘captions > 2 .’
     - Tweak Captions outputs: `def main_loop():` `current_time - last_process_time >= 2:` to generate more or less image processing (captions) ‘2’ = optimal, ‘0’ = realtime